habemus-papadum/stack-notebook/README.md

 ## Caveats
 * While `IHaskell` is quite nice, it might not be mature enough to convince you to abandon your tried and true tools.
 This script is a baby step towards better initial user experience, but it is in no way a complete solution.
 It may be a step backwards...
 * If you've never used `stack` on your box before, you will want to go get lunch while everything is installing.
 "Time to first notebook" can be around 45 minutes!
 But, after that, launches for any project on the same `lts` should take about 3 seconds.
 Every time you switch to a new `lts`, `IHaskell` is rebuilt, taking at least 5 minutes, but up to the full 45 minutes depending on how well you have exercised the new `lts`.
 (These timings are for `travis`-like machines.)
 * `IHaskell` is provided by a downstream [fork](https://github.com/habemus-papadum/IHaskell).
-The fork and this repo are meant to be short lived.
+The fork and this script are meant to be transient.
+Upstreamers, please consider forking/rewriting `stack-notebook` in Haskell and and making it your own by having it point back at your repo.
+Users beware that notebooks written against the fork, may or may not work against upstream.
 * Only Linux and macOs are supported.
 The upstream `IHaskell` has never supported Windows, and while my fork takes some small steps to make it more feasible, I don't really know how hard it would be to get it all the way to the finish line.
 * The provided `IHaskell` may not build with old `lts` snapshots -- it should be easy to resolve this by bisecting old versions of `IHaskell` but that is not in the scope of this exploration.
-* Only really tested on `lts-9.9`
+* Only really tested on `lts-9.9`, `lts-9.10`, `nightly-2017-10-17`
-* In the long run, you might find 'emacs+literate haskell' more productive and powerful.
+* In the long run, you might find 'emacs(org, intero)+literate haskell' more productive and powerful.
 * `stack-notebook` could have been split into two: `stack-notebook-install-prereqs-as-needed-and-setup-kernel-for-project`  and `stack-notebook-run-notebook-server-for-all-kernels`.
-I like jsut having one thing to think about.
+I like just having to think about only one thing.
 However, be aware you might experience cognitive dissonance when you notice that even though you launched a notebook server for `projectA`, kernels from other projects are safely usable (they run with the correct environment variables set), but this can be fairly useful.
-* To allow for `rm -rf` uninstall, kernelspecs a placed in the bundled jupyter's `sys.prefix`: `~/.stack-notebook/conda/share/jupyter/kernels`.
+* To allow for `rm -rf` uninstall, kernelspecs a placed in `~/.stack-notebook/conda/share/jupyter/kernels`.
 This may hinder usability with things like Atom Hydrogen (not sure).
 * A thousand of other things buried in the nooks and crannies of my feeble mind.

 ## Theory of Operation
-* `IHaskell` is built once, on demand, per `lts` snapshot -- they live in `~/.stack_notebook/<snapshot>/IHaskell`
+* `IHaskell` is built once, on demand, per `lts` snapshot -- builds live in `~/.stack_notebook/<snapshot>/IHaskell`
 * When running `stack notebook` for a `stack` `projectA`,  the path to the `pkg-db` of the `IHaskell` matching the project's `lts` is interposed into the second position of projectA's normal `GHC_PACKAGE_PATH`  before launching kernels (so there are 4 directories instead of the `stack` norm of 3).
 Depending on the internals of `IHaskell`, this may not be necessary, but given that `IHaskell` is "lts pure", this should be safe.
-Something similar is done for HASKEKK_PACKAGE_SANDBOXES.
+Something similar is done for `HASKELL_PACKAGE_SANDBOXES`.
 I've no idea if that is necessary.
-* There is one jupyter kernel created for each `stack`+`lts` pair (a `jupyter` kernel is basically just a json file and takes no time to create).
+* There is one jupyter kernel created for each `stack` project +`lts` pair (a `jupyter` kernel is basically just a json file and takes no time to create).
 * `python3`+`jupyter` is provided by `miniconda`.
 Users must BYO[ZMQ](http://zeromq.org), but the script tries to break it to them gently.
-IHaskell's `pango`+`cairo`+`gtk`+ `libmagic` deps has been replaced/removed.
+Upstream IHaskell's `pango`+`cairo`+`gtk`+ `libmagic` deps has been replaced/removed.
 * Do scan through the script if you want to know more details.

 ## Advanced usage
 `stack notebook` just executes whatever is piped into `STDIN`.
 A plain `stack notebook` invocation is equivalent to `echo "jupyter notebook" | stack notebook`.
-This can be used to render notebooks, list and delete kernels, allow remote connections, and so forth.
+This can be used to render notebooks, list and delete kernels, allow connections from remote boxes, and so forth.
 See the `.travis.yml` for ideas.

 #### Use by date
 As I write this, it is Oct.
 15, 2017 -- If you are still relying on the repo 3-4 months from now, you are asking for trouble...

 #### TODO
 * Chart not working